 What is Dental Disease?

 Periodontitis is where the infection reaches the tooth’s roots and damages the ligaments and bones that support the tooth.
-Eventually the gum and roots loose their integrity and tooth loss occurs.
+Eventually the gum and roots lose their integrity and tooth loss occurs.
 Bacteria can also enter the bloodstream and cause other problems including heart and kidney disease.

 What are the signs of tooth and gum disease?

 Many pets suffer from poor dental health for a long time before their owners realize so it is important to regularly check your pet’s mouth and watch for any changes in their behavior.
 Common signs of tooth and gum disease to watch out for include:

 - Yellow or brown stains on the teeth (tartar), particularly around the back molars.

 - Redness of gums (gingivitis) at the tooth/gum margins

 - Dribbling and/or bad breath